Iowa vs. Illinois NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Iowa has combined with its opponents to put up more than 38.5 points in five of 10 games this season.
+- Illinois and its opponents have combined to score more than 38.5 points in three of 10 games this season.

-- Illinois' games have gone over 38.5 points in three of 10 chances this season.
+- Saturday's total is 3.4 points lower than the two team's combined 41.9 points per game average.

-- The two teams combine to score 41.9 points per game, 3.4 more than the over/under in this contest.
+- These two squads combine to surrender 37.9 points per game, 0.6 fewer than this contest's over/under.

-- This contest's over/under is 0.6 points above the 37.9 these two squads combine to allow per game this season.

 - The Hawkeyes and their opponents have scored an average of 43.5 points per game in 2021, 5.0 more than Saturday's total.